xiemengjie-kay/SVHN-Digital-Number-Recognition/README.md

 You can view the full report about the evaluation of the dataset, architectures and hyperparameters used to construct our CNN model, and the model's performance validation on website: [https://www.mengjie-xie.com/projects/digital-number-recognition](https://www.mengjie-xie.com/projects/digital-number-recognition).

-You can check the code in the jupyter notebook [SVHN_Neural_Network_in_Pytorch.ipynb](https://github.com/xiemengjie-kay/SVHN-Digital-Number-Recognition/blob/main/SVHN_Neural_Network_in_Pytorch.ipynb) in this repository.
+You can check the code to see how we implemented our CNN model in the jupyter notebook [SVHN_Neural_Network_in_Pytorch.ipynb](https://github.com/xiemengjie-kay/SVHN-Digital-Number-Recognition/blob/main/SVHN_Neural_Network_in_Pytorch.ipynb) in this repository.